12 Famous Company Logos and How They Made a Marketing Impact

 5 – Target

-In the United States, Target has dedicated its existence in providing the needs of daily activities to customers worldwide by offering all sorts of products and making them available to the masses.
+In the United States, Target has dedicated its existence to providing the needs of daily activities to customers worldwide by offering all sorts of products and making them available to the masses.

 Its logo, which is an actual Target, has been tested through time and has been one brand that consumers trust since its existence.